-Each piece received two coats of the beautiful Midnight Sky.
+Then, each piece received two coats of the beautiful Midnight Sky.
 This deep royal blue is such a stunning bold color and the coverage is amazing!

 Once it was mixed I added the smallest amount of water, just to thin the glaze down a bit.

 I distressed the edges with 220 grit sandpaper, then wiped off any leftover dust with a damp rag.

 Need to SEE how to glaze?
 Check out this video on how I glaze over chalk paint.

-Once the glaze started to dry I very lightly wiped it off with a wet lint free cloth (a cut up old t-shirt works great!) to create a worn feel.
+Once the glaze started to dry I very lightly wiped it off with a wet lint-free cloth (a cut up old t-shirt works great!) to create a worn feel.